ipython/ipyparallel/docs/source/direct.rst

 Python's builtin :func:`map` functions allows a function to be applied to a sequence element-by-element.
 This type of code is typically trivial to parallelize.
-In fact, since IPython's interface is all about functions anyway, you can just use the builtin :func:`map` with a :class:`RemoteFunction`, or a DirectView's :meth:`map` method:
+In fact, since IPython's interface is all about functions anyway, you can use the builtin :func:`map` with a :class:`RemoteFunction`, or a DirectView's :meth:`map` method:

 .. sourcecode:: ipython